 Perform analytics with Azure Machine Learning Studio using an on-premises SQL Server database

 Often enterprises that work with on-premises data would like to take advantage of the scale and agility of the cloud for their machine learning workloads.
 But they don't want to disrupt their current business processes and workflows by moving their on-premises data to the cloud.
 Azure Machine Learning now supports reading your data from an on-premises SQL Server database and then training and scoring a model with this data.
 You no longer have to manually copy and sync the data between the cloud and your on-premises server.
 Instead, the Import Data module in Azure Machine Learning Studio can now read directly from your on-premises SQL Server database for your training and scoring jobs.

-This article provides an overview of how to ingress on-premises SQL server data into Azure Machine Learning.
+This article provides an overview of how to ingress on-premises SQL server data into Azure Machine Learning Studio.
 It assumes that you're familiar with Azure Machine Learning concepts like workspaces, modules, datasets, experiments, etc..

 This feature is not available for free workspaces.
 For more information about Machine Learning pricing and tiers, see Azure Machine Learning Pricing.

 To access an on-premises SQL Server database in Azure Machine Learning, you need to download and install the Data Factory Self-hosted Integration Runtime, formerly known as the Data Management Gateway.
 When you configure the connection in Machine Learning Studio, you have the opportunity to download and install the Integration Runtime (IR) using the Download and register data gateway dialog described below.

 You also can install the IR ahead of time by downloading and running the MSI setup package from the Microsoft Download Center.The MSI can also be used to upgrade an existing IR to the latest version, with all settings preserved.